 So, before we begin... let’s set the scene:

 You are approached by a mother with a sleeping baby attached to her hip.
 She is asking for you to help her, by purchasing some powered milk formula so she can feed her starving baby.
 In another circumstance, you also interact with a small child who is barefoot, dirty and wearing torn clothes.
 They too, are asking for your help, this time it’s money for food.

 So, what do you do?

 Morally, you feel not only obliged to help, because you, a fortunate traveller can of course afford the small request they are making.
-And ethically, you of course, do NOT want to be a heartless wretch, and the choice to fulfil these requests is the most decent thing to do out of all your options......
+And ethically, you of course, do not want to be heartless, and the choice to fulfil these requests is the most decent thing to do out of all your options.

 But this is where the narrative of these situations become extremely delicate and complicated.